beeftapareseller/docs/src/supported-platforms.md

 });
 ```

-## Serverless Workers
+## **Serverless Workers**

 [Serverless Workers](/Workers/) let you run HTTP servers and backend APIs.

-Think of them as your backend layer that can handle server-side logic and API endpoints.
-And just like in websites, you can use Puter.js in workers to access AI, cloud storage, key-value stores, and databases.
+Think of them as your serverless backend and API endpoints.
+Just like in other serverless platforms, you can use Puter.js in workers to access AI, cloud storage, key-value stores, and databases.

-The difference is where the resources are utilized.
-Normally with Puter.js, all resources belong to your users; each user has their own storage and databases.
-Workers give you the flexibility in using resources:

-- **Worker context** - Store data in your own storage and databases.
-Use this for shared application data, server-side logic, and centralized resources that you control.
-- **User context** - Keep data in each user's own storage and databases.
-This maintains the default [User-Pays model](/user-pays-model/) while still executing logic server-side.

-This means you can choose which parts of your app use centralized resources (your storage/database) versus user-specific resources, all from the same codebase.